ROHAN0011/Kubernetes_Cluster_Management/README.md

 # Kubernetes_Cluster_Management

-<h4>This is the *Advance Level* DevOps project.
-Very good for the students and the tech freshers who wants to build their carrier in DevOps domain</h4>
+This is the *"Advanced Level"* DevOps project.
+Very good for the students and the tech freshers who wants to build their carrier in DevOps domain

-<h3>Objective:</h3>
+<h3>Objective :</h3>
-Deploy and manage applications on kubernetes with autoscaling and load balancing.
+<h4>Deploy and manage applications on kubernetes with autoscaling and load balancing.</h4>

-<h3>Implementation Steps</h3>
+<h3>Implementation Steps :</h3>
-1. Set up Kubernetes cluster on AWS EKS
+<h4>1.
+Set up Kubernetes cluster on AWS EKS</br>
-2. Create deployment and service manifests
+2. Create deployment and service manifests</br>
-3. Configure horizontal pod autoscaling
+3. Configure horizontal pod autoscaling</br>
-4. Implement load balancing with ingress
+4. Implement load balancing with ingress</br>
-5. Set up persistent volumes
+5. Set up persistent volumes</br>
-6. Monitor cluster health and performance
+6. Monitor cluster health and performance</h4>

 <h2>Learn.......Practice........Apply</h2>